tristanp1407/octopus-test/README.md

 #### Testing

 I have wanted to learn more about testing for a while, and this was a great introduction.
 I took an extra hour to learn about it and am really glad I did so, as I feel like a more complete developper now.
-At first I ran into errors, as I also query the data on the landing page so needed to make the code asynchronous.
+At first I ran into errors, as I also query the data on the landing page so needed to make the test code asynchronous.
 Unfortunately I ran into a second error, which I couldn't resolve on time.
 The second time the `<App/>` component was rendered, it wouldn't take me back to the landing page, so couldn't find the right elements.
+However if the first test was commented out, the second would pass just fine.
 I have seen similar issues online cause by react-router-dom , and am confident that I could resolve it with more time 🙂

 ---